mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 The robots project a force field, lifting the Travellers into the air and carrying them across the surface of the station.

 Up ahead, the Travellers see that the swarm of activity appears to be centered around a particular point.
-There is a swirl of robots coming and going, of energy flows and transmissions, and at the centre of all this is a small figure.
-He floats three metres off the ground, in a green sphere of energy, directing the machinery according to his grand design.
+There is a swirl of robots coming and going, of energy flows and transmissions, and at the center of all this is a small figure.
+He floats three meters off the ground, in a green sphere of energy, directing the machinery according to his grand design.

 All the Travellers feel the urge to prostrate themselves before this presence.
 Those steeped in the culture of a religion may perceive the figure as God; other Travellers feel overwhelming feelings of awe and terror.
 Even at this range, the figure's psychic weight is far beyond anything the Travellers have ever experienced before.